 Once the main line is clear we can perform a sewer line camera inspection to see if there is a bigger problem lurking.
 Our expert technicians can see potential problems, obvious cracks and breaks or, in most cases, certify that your main line is good to go.

 If you happen to be on a septic tank we can unclog the line between the house and the tank.
 A septic tank should be pumped approximately every 4 to 5 years to ensure proper operation.
 If your home has a sewage ejection pump, we can handle that as well.
 From pulling the pump for service to a full replacement of your sewage pump or grinder pump.

-On particularly difficult clogs, or grease laden lines we can bring in our high pressure hydro jetting machine.
+Another common type of clog is the grease laden line ones.
+We can bring in our high pressure hydro jetting machine.
 The water jets can remove the debris and scour the inside of your pipes to restore them to the best possible condition.
 Whatever the case, South West Plumbing the 1 to call!

 Faucets and Sinks+

 Drip, drip, drip.
 Whether in your kitchen, bathroom, or laundry room a leaky faucet can be one of the most frustrating issues.